extemporelang/extemporelang.github.io/_docs/guides/sharedsystem.md

 ## Configuring & playing the synth {#playing-the-synth}

+The "analogue" synth is the real workhorse of the sharedsystem audio signal chain.
+It's an xtlang implementation of a flexible, modular analogue synth.

-perhaps start with start sound & stop sound before switching to the PL stuff?
+, so if you're perhaps start with start sound & stop sound before switching to the PL stuff?

+{:.note-box}

+As you've probably figured out, it's not actually an _analogue_ synth, it's purely software---you can see (and modify) the source code for the whole thing in the `libs/core/instruments/analogue.xtm` file.
+But it's conceptually the same as an a

 also, look at analogue_reset in `analogue.xtm` for inspo about which params to discuss & explore